-(N.B Before completing this form please refer to the accompanying Explanatory Notes)

-To: Nigerian Communications Commission

-1. Claimant

-(Address)

-•••

-Te el

-ano d

-Respondent

-of (Address)

-Te 91

-Hereby apply to the Nigerian Communications Commission for the following dispute to be referred to arbitration under the current Rules of the short form procedure small claims Consumer Dispute Resolution Guideline for determination by an Arbitrator appointed by the Commission.
+(N.B Before completing this form please refer to the accompanying Explanatory Notes) To: Nigerian Communications Commission (Address)....
+Tel Email..... and of (Address) Tel Hereby apply to the Nigerian Communications Commission for the following dispute to be referred to arbitration under the current Rules of the short form procedure small claims Consumer Dispute Resolution Guideline for determination by an Arbitrator appointed by the Commission.
 2. The dispute concerns the following issues: